cchitsiang/awesome-stars/topics.md

 ## others

+- [crufters/actio](https://github.com/crufters/actio) - The Node.js framework for monoliths and microservices.
 - [Stability-AI/StableLM](https://github.com/Stability-AI/StableLM) - StableLM: Stability AI Language Models
 - [justdataplease/medium-sky](https://github.com/justdataplease/medium-sky) - Analyze medium.com articles using Knowledge Graphs and NLP.
 - [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.